Brent holds near $55 after big fall on record U.S. crude stocks

-U.S. March futures were trading up $1.09 at $49.93, after falling more than 2 percent in the previous session.
+U.S. March futures were trading up 50 cents at $49.34, after falling more than 2 percent.

-"For today, we should expect some recovery considering prices have been dropping," said Daniel Ang of Phillip Futures in Singapore in a note, adding news of industry restructuring and lower oil rig counts had been temporarily pushing up prices, but crude production still hadn't actually declined.

 "It is difficult to declare with conviction that oil is back in a bull market," Nomura analysts said in a note dated Feb.
 11.